 That we prevent the impression of involvement in bribery and corruption by, for example, clearly refusing anything that could be interpreted as a bribe and by not alluding to bribes.
-We're all responsible for registering gifts or entertainment

 We're all responsible for registering gifts or entertainment that were offered, received or refused in a hospitality register.
 We must be open and transparent.